ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating virtual server instances
+# Creating virtual server instances - tech review
 {: #creating-virtual-servers}

 You can create one or more virtual server instances in your {{site.data.keyword.vpc_short}} by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform.